-The unemotive animation makes the faces in the “babies with superpowers” comedy “Fe@rless” looks like CGI botox.
+The unemotive animation makes the faces in the “babies with superpowers” comedy “Fe@rless” look like CGI botox.
 And the disinterested “Has the check cleared?” voice acting seems to match in this cartoon quicky made for Netflix.

 It’s an incredibly dull “Incredibles” variation with British origins and a video game framework that adds little, and doesn’t distract from the “Southpark” construction-paper cut out (digitally mimicked) backgrounds or “story.”